fpopic/wt-interview-challenge/README.md

 4. Which questions would you like to answer and which analyses would you implement?

-It can be implemented using Apache Kafka + Spark Streaming or even give a try with the Structured streaming. https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html
+It can be implemented using Apache Kafka + Spark Streaming or even give a try with the Structured Streaming. https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html